dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

 look up "memory models") can easily make correctnes hopeless.

-In the big world, the rough place many systems settle on is that they ignore "how" a result is computed, and instead only require that external actions ---- e.g., network messages, disk writes, output statements, exceptions, or launching a rocket --- happen in the order they are written, without duplication or eliminating (not always).
+In the big world, the rough place many systems settle on is that they ignore "how" a result is computed (what instructions actually run on the CPU), and instead only require that external actions.
+For example, they require that network messages, disk writes, output statements, exceptions, or launching a rocket happen in the order they are written, without duplication or eliminating (not always).
 As long as these observations remain the same, they treat code itself as a black box and (very roughly speaking) do not concern themselves with what actual CPU operations performed.
 An entire program could be replaced with a lookup table if that gives equivalant results, or even deleted entirely if it has no output.

 ### How as-if lets the compiler wtf-you.